-Now, Barnes has developed six Massively Open Online Courses (MOOCs) that are designed to prepare students for the Advanced Placement (AP)® Psychology exam.
+Now, Barnes has developed six free Massively Open Online Courses (MOOCs) that are designed to prepare students for the Advanced Placement (AP)® Psychology exam.
 AP® courses are considered by many institutions to be equivalent to university-level courses and are designed to prepare high school students for university.
 Students who successfully complete all six of these AP® psychology MOOCs will have learned psychology at a first-year university level.
 If they subsequently achieve a four or five score on the AP® Psychology exam, students are eligible to receive some form of credit at many universities.

-The psychology MOOCs Barnes created are free and will be delivered through edX, an open source online learning platform.
+The psychology MOOCs Barnes created are delivered through edX, an open source online learning platform.
 With 24 weeks worth of content, the courses include real-life psychology experiments, undergraduate interviews with UBC Psychology researchers, mini-lectures, and demonstrations of psychological phenomena.
 Students enrolled in the courses will study topics ranging from the history and research methods of psychology, to the neuroscience and psychology of the mind, to theories of motivation and emotion.

 In this Q&A, Barnes shares his motivation for creating the MOOCs, what they offer, and how these courses prepare high school students for university.